 Call the HMS office if you have any questions or need any additional information.
 717-354-7100 or email@example.com.

-Students entering kindergarten must be 5 years of age by September 1.
-The principal and classroom teacher will verify if any other assessments are necessary to determine the appropriate grade level.
+Kindergarten: Students entering kindergarten must be 5 years of age by September 1.

 HMS provides Kindergarten Readiness Assessments at no cost to families requesting this assessment.
 Contact the office to schedule an assessment time (717-354-7100 or firstname.lastname@example.org).